 Understanding the legal position

 Misconduct, whilst often fraudulent, does not have to comprise any criminal element.
-A Director who is reckless, negligent or event not very good at performing the role may be disqualified from acting as a Director.
+A director who is reckless, negligent or even not very good at performing the role may be disqualified from acting as a director.

 Directors and their Fiduciary Duties